mariol03/rtw88/README.md

 ===========
 ### A repo for the newest Realtek rtlwifi codes forked form https://github.com/lwfinger/rtw88.

-Created as it couldn't compile while on Elementary OS 5.1.7 (Hera), beacause it uses an older kernel that it hasn't got fsleep.
+Created as it doesn't compile on Elementary OS 5.1.7 (Hera), beacause it uses an older kernel that it hasn't got fsleep.

 ### Installation instruction
 ##### Requirements